Breast pump coverage

 Choosing to breastfeed

-For those who can't breastfeed or who decide not to, formula is a healthy alternative, providing babies with the nutrients they need to grow and thrive.
+Choosing whether to breastfeed or formula-feed your baby is a personal choice.
+For some, breastfeeding may not be possible.
+For people who can't breastfeed or don't want to, formula is a healthy choice.
+It gives babies the nutrients they need to grow and thrive.

 Health benefits of breastfeeding